iomete/iom-docs/docs/user-guide/iam/ldap-configuration.md

 ### **Audit LDAP**

-To monitor LDAP operations, go to the `Settings` menu and select the `IAM Audit` tab under `IAM`.
+Auditing LDAP operations, go to the `Settings` menu and select the `IAM Audit` tab under `IAM`.
-Here, you can view detailed logs of who performed specific actions on LDAP and when.
+Here, you can view detailed logs of who performed specific LDAP related actions and when.

 <Img src="/img/user-guide/iam/ldap/ldap-audit.png" alt="LDAP audit logs" />